rltervo/IST682/README.md

 # IST687 - Intro Data Science

 #### Opening Comments:
 This was my first Applied Data Science course from Syracuse University.
 It was a lot of fun and I learned a lot.
 The course was provided in the program R.

+#### Course Overview:
+The course was an into into Data Science, statistics, programming in R, and how to apply various machine learning algorithms.